 Its story is largely contained within the pages of Kasio's diary, with each offering literal layers of pencil sketches and intimate documentation of her thoughts.
 Some have been scribbled over or altered, others remain untouched.
 Though there's no use in trying to pick and choose what to get rid of; the game demands that you let it all go.

-Having returned home from university in Dublin a "changed" person, conflicts between her and her family quickly swell.
+Having returned home from university in Dublin a "changed" person in the eyes of her mother, conflicts between her and her family quickly swell.
 Kasio, a young trans woman, struggles to find acceptance from those she had held dearest: her mother's emotional manipulations and brother's outright disdain for who she is are crushing.

 And although the living situation Kasio adopts proves untenable, a truth she fights against for the longest time, the forward thrust of life eventually lends the game's final moments great strength and hopefulness.
 There is not a character or single line of dialogue here that rings false; even Kasio's regularly monstrous brother, Fergal, isn't anything resembling a standard foil.